Nobelz/RateMyProfessorAPI/README.md

 ```

 ## Usage
-As of version 1.0.0, there are limited ways to retrieve professor ratings.
-Only ratings, difficulty ratings, and names can be displayed at this time.

 To retrieve a list of professors, you have to first specify the school:
 ```python
 ratemyprofessor.get_school_by_name("School Name here")